mamedev/mame/docs/source/commandline/commandline-all.rst

 **-volume** / **-vol** *<value>*

-    Sets the startup volume.
-It can later be changed with the user interface (see Keys section).
-The volume is an attenuation in dB: e.g., "**-volume -12**" will start with -12dB attenuation.
+    Sets the initial sound volume.
+It can be changed later with the user interface (see Keys section).
+The volume is an attenuation in decibels: e.g. "**-volume -12**" will start with -12 dB attenuation.
+Note that if the volume is changed in the user interface it will be saved to the configuration file for the system.
+The value from the configuration file for the system has priority over ``volume`` settings in general INI files.

-    The default is ``0``.
+    The default is ``0`` (no attenuation, or full volume).

     Example:
         .. code-block:: bash